 Note: this section is specifically aimed towards those of you who will think about accusing me of not having real content, and will make a remark about retiring to Aruba tomorrow with a bevy of supermodels.

 I freaking love code.
-I'm actually really good at theoretical programming, meaning I just know a ton of random useful stuff, mostly from Wikipedia.
-Like, I know about Google Web Fonts, and Firefox OS, and GTK+, and AppCache, and why you should use git, and a bunch of other things ranging from pretty dang useful to semi-useful all the way down to fascinating and useless.
+I'm actually really good at theoretical programming (a term I have made up for this page), meaning I just know a ton of random useful stuff, mostly from Wikipedia, FreeDesktop, and the GNOME Wiki.
+Like, I know about GObject Introspection, and ioctl()s, and the difference between the W3C and the WHATWG, and why you should use git, and a bunch of other things ranging from pretty dang useful to semi-useful all the way down to fascinating and useless.
 I'm not extremely good at practical code-writing, but I'm working on it.

 On this page, I used to say that I'm a passionate Mozillian.
 I still consider myself a Mozillian, and occasionally flit into SUMO and Live Chat and help people, but I'm more interested in other things now, primarily GNU, operating system design (for example, Plan 9 from Bell Labs and the Mach kernel), and system administration.

 I'm a vocal supporter of digital freedom.
 I'm strongly opposed to things like SOPA, DRM, and Restricted Boot.
-I'm also a proud GNU, *nix, free and libre software, and anti-Windows (I will never forgive Microsoft for IE) heretic.
+I'm also a proud GNU, *nix, and free and libre software heretic.

 Like I said, I love code.
-So here's an incomplete, unorganized list of languages that I want to learn:
+So here's an incomplete, unorganized list of technologies that I want to learn:

-...and also some languages that I've learned to varying degrees but want to learn more of:
+...and also some technologies that I've learned to varying degrees but want to learn more of:

 I run a server called steevie. steevie is supposed to be a traditional UNIX server, which isn't really relevant anymore - now that you can run Xorg on a laptop without swapping - but still fun.
-You used to be able to reach him at
+He has a longish history of installations, but he currently runs Debian Wheezy.